vivienbo/dns2azuredns/conf/README.md

 - **zone_name** (string, required):
   The name of the DNS zone.
 This field is mandatory.

+- **master** (string, required):
+  Specifies the type of synchronization based on who is the master.
+For now only `"dns"` (dns is the master, azure is the slave) is supported.

 - **dns** (object, required):
   Contains the DNS-related configuration for the zone, which includes:

-  - **masters** (array of strings, required):
+  - **servers** (array of strings, required):
-    A list of master DNS servers for the zone.
+    A list of DNS servers for the zone.
 This field must contain at least one entry.

   - **zone_transfer** (string, optional):
     Specifies the type of zone transfer.
 It can be either `"ixfr"` (incremental zone transfer) or `"axfr"` (full zone transfer).
 The default value is `"ixfr"`.